neuefische/web-exercises/sessions/react-props/button/README.md

 🎉 Congratulations, you have just created a very flexible button component!

-However, clicking a button without anything to happen is useless, right?
+However, clicking a button without anything happening is pretty useless, right?
 Let's fix that!

 ### 2. Adding a Click Event